 What caused the dog food/ dog treat war of 2018?

 There are many dog food advisor types of sites around.
 If they are sponsored by gain dog food companies, you will read only what they want to sell you.
-However many of these while not bad mouthing all grain based dog food, will actually give poor ranking for those grain 'foods' that are in the bottom half of the nutrition rankings.
+However many of these while, not bad mouthing all grain-based dog food will actually give a poor ranking for those grain 'foods' that are in the bottom half of the nutrition rankings.
 And that is a start.

 Dog food evolution, once upon a time - the history

 Anyone with a passing interest in the history of the domestic dog familiaris canis, will find our extraordinary companions past, absolutely amazing.
 But this is often because of how much history the average dog owner doesn't know, as much as how much DNA studies are currently revealing.

 To make it more digestable, I will retell the REAL story of dogs and dog food evolution, as dog food corporate manufacturers might like you to see it, a fairy tale.